LeonardMunene/Tindog-landing-page/Readme.md

 # Continued Development
 - Add functionality to the landing page using JavaScript.
-- Refactor the Website CSS code for optimal and fast usability.
-- Re-design the landing page layout for an improver UX & UI.
+- Re-design the landing page layout for an improved UX & UI.
 - Learn and Implement Backend languages on the website .
 # Useful Resources
 [GoogleFonts](https://fonts.google.com/)